Joslin Diabetes Center: Clinical Services

 Some of the clinical programs at Joslin include:

 Beetham Eye Institute: The Beetham uses advanced diagnostics, laser treatment, cataract and retinal surgery, vision rehabilitation, and novel therapies to help preserve the eyesight of diabetic patients.

 Adult Clinic Care Joslin has a reputation for pioneering care and support of pediatric patients with diabetes and their families.
 The pediatric staff includes board-certified endocrinologists, pediatric diabetes nurse educators, pediatric nutritionists, child psychologists, a social worker, and a child life specialist.

 Pediatric Clinic Care Joslin has a reputation for pioneering care and support of pediatric patients with diabetes and their families.
 The pediatric staff includes board-certified endocrinologists, pediatric diabetes nurse educators, pediatric nutritionists, child psychologists, a social worker, and a child life specialist.

 Multicultural Health Clinics: In response to the fact that Latinos and Asian Americans develop diabetes at a much higher rate, Joslin established clinics for these patient populations.
 They offer culturally sensitive care and bilingual staff.

 Patient EducationJoslin has the largest staff of Certified Diabetes Educators anywhere in the world.
 Specialists work with patients one-on-one, or through a variety of programs and classes.
 Educators work as part of the diabetes care team to provide coordinated, sequenced learning activities.

 Nephrology Section: Joslin provides the educational, medical, and emotional support needed to manage all forms of kidney disease, which impacts a significant number of people with diabetes.
 The goal is to detect, delay, and potentially reverse the effects of diabetes on the kidneys as early as possible.

 Joslin also offers specialty programs in cardiovascular disease, mental health and counseling services, peripheral neuropathy, obesity, insulin pump therapy, diabetes and pregnancy, diabetes and aging, hypoglycemia, sexual function and disorders of the feet.

 Joslin has a number of initiatives aimed at developing and providing culturally-competent diabetes education, such as the Latino Diabetes Initiative and the Asian American Diabetes Initiative.

 Research

 Many important improvements in diabetes care were developed at Joslin.
 These include recognition that tight blood glucose control can slow or prevent diabetes complications, creation of treatment protocols to enable women with diabetes to have healthy babies, the identification of markers for pre-diabetes, and pioneering laser surgery for diabetic eye disease.
 Joslin researchers have won awards and recognition from the National Academy of Sciences, the National Academy of Medicine, and the American Diabetes Association, among many others.

+New Joslin Diabetes Center Location

+As of July, 2026, The Joslin Diabetes Center has moved to its new location in the Carl J. Shapiro Clinical Center Building at Beth Israel Deaconess Medical Center.
+The new center is diagonally across the street from the former site on One Joslin Place.The Diabetes clinics (Adult, Adolescent and Pediatric) are on the first floor.
+The Beetham Eye Institute is on the second floor.
+At the former site of the Joslin Diabetes Center a new cancer center is scheduled to be built.